 Thanksgiving Dressing Tips

-• Use room-temp eggs.
-This helps them mix well and prevents cooking too soon.
-Soak cold eggs in warm water for about 10 minutes.
+• Use room-temp eggs—they mix in better and won’t start cooking too soon.
+Soak cold eggs in warm water for 10 minutes.

-• Whisk the eggs first.
-Whisk the eggs with chicken stock before adding them to the dressing for even mixing without overdoing it.
+• Whisk eggs with chicken broth before adding to the dressing for even mixing.

 Egg and broth mixture being combined with cooked veggies, followed by adding bread for the Thanksgiving dressing recipe.